scitran/client/List-examples.md

-There are times when you want a listing of the containers and files in a particular project, session or acquisition (parent container).
-The scitran **list** method returns a list of the metadata within a parent container.
-The returned information is similar, but not exactly the same, as what is returned by the **search** method.
+There are times when you want a listing of the containers and files in a particular project, session, acquisition or collection.
+The scitran **list** method returns a list of the metadata within a container.
 Search returns information about containers or files that may not have a single parent, but rather can be spread across the whole database.

 This list and search methods both return metadata, while the downloadFile method retrieves the file itself.
 The **list** method is faster than **search** and is more likely to return descriptions of only the data objects you want.